Supplements in sport

 Checking ingredients online

-Athletes can use Sport Integrity Australia’s online check your substances tool, Global DRO, to check thousands of ingredients and their status in sport, including individual ingredients listed on supplement labels.
+You can use our online substance checking tool, Global DRO, to check thousands of ingredients and their status in sport, including individual ingredients listed on supplement labels.

 Words of caution …

-Despite the claims made by supplement manufacturers that their products are safe and free of substances prohibited in sport, remember that the manufacturing process of supplements is not regulated.
-As such, supplements may contain prohibited substances even if every ingredient listed on the label is approved by Global DRO.
+Despite the claims made by supplement manufacturers that their products are safe and free of substances prohibited in sport, there is a risk associated with the use of any supplement.
+Supplements may contain prohibited substances even if every ingredient listed on the label is approved by Global DRO.

 When researching supplement ingredients be aware that supplement manufacturers may use alternate names.
 Be particularly wary of ingredients with chemical names or plant extracts.